rollbar/docs/onboarding/spring.md

 }
 ```

+After adding this configuration in to your Spring project, all exceptions raised by Spring will now be sent into Rollbar.

 # Further Configuration

 All configuration is done via the Config object in `rollbar-java`.
 You can see the interface <a href="https://github.com/rollbar/rollbar-java/blob/master/rollbar-java/src/main/java/com/rollbar/notifier/config/Config.java" target="_blank" rel="noopener">here</a>.